 How may the court enforce a subpoena?
 If a witness refuses to obey a subpoena he/she may be fined at the discretion of the court and writ of attachment may be issued.
 A writ of attachment is an order from the Judge to a law enforcement officer to immediately take this person into custody and bring them before the court.

 I have a warrant for my arrest.
 Who do I need to speak with?
-The Warrant Officer or other court staff will be able to assist you explaining your options regarding warrants arising from the issuance of City of Commerce citations.
-You may speak to court staff by calling 903.886.1132 or 903/886-1135.
+Court staff will be able to assist you explaining your options regarding warrants arising from the issuance of City of Commerce citations.
+You may speak to court staff by calling 903.886.1132 or 903.886.1135.

 I was placed on payment plan and for some reason I defaulted on the agreement.
 How can I reinstate the plan?
 Payment plans are administered by the court.
 You will need to contact the court at 903.886.1132 to determine your options.

 Can you tell me what time and date my court setting is?
 The appearance date is located at the bottom of your citation, appearance time is 10:00 a.m. unless otherwise indicated on the citation.

 My deadline has passed to complete or return the driving safety certificate.
 What do I need to do?
 Contact the court at 903.886.1132

 Someone has received a ticket in my name.
 How can I get this corrected?
 You will need to appear at the court, 1119 Alamo Street, Commerce, Texas 75428.
 Court staff will then take the necessary steps to help correct this problem.